tgvie/MI-API-DB/README.md

 # 🗃️ LevelUp - Product Catalog API
-This project is a normalized database and RESTful API for the **LevelUp** e-shop, managing products and categories with full CRUD, multi-category support, search and sort by title and price, field validation, and comprehensive error handling.
+This project is an assignment featuring normalized database and RESTful API for the **LevelUp** e-shop, managing products and categories with full CRUD, multi-category support, search and sort by title and price, field validation, and comprehensive error handling.

 <details>
 <summary><strong>🧾 Assigment Requirements</strong></summary>